First Time User? Enroll now.

 COVID-19: Vaccine information and additional resources | Medicaid: The program is changing and you must take steps to keep your UNC Health providers

 Hypoglycemia (or hypoglycemic) unawareness is the inability to recognize early symptoms of low blood sugar until they become severe.
 When symptoms reach this stage, urgent treatment is needed to prevent further progression and life-threatening health problems, such as a seizure or stroke.

 Severe symptoms of low blood sugar include confusion, slurred speech, unsteadiness when standing or walking, muscle twitching, and personality changes.
 People with diabetes who tightly control their blood sugar levels are more likely to have episodes of low blood sugar.
 Frequent and severe low blood sugar episodes are likely to evolve into hypoglycemia unawareness.
-The longer a person has had diabetes, the more likely he or she is to develop hypoglycemic unawareness.
+The longer a person has had diabetes, the more likely it is that they will develop hypoglycemic unawareness.
 After a person has had one hypoglycemia unawareness episode, more are likely to occur.

 Author: Healthwise Staff

 Medical Review:E. Gregory Thompson MD - Internal Medicine & Adam Husney MD - Family Medicine & Rhonda O'Brien MS, RD, CDE - Certified Diabetes Educator

 © 1995-2021 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.